Transportation System Safety Goals & Considerations

 Mark Perington (12:29)

 Correct, for smaller agencies that might only have a city engineer who has to wear so many hats or perhaps some public work staff.
 They can request assistance through the Traffic Engineering Assistance Program (TEAP) to deal with an intersection project, a corridor project, to look at what is going on.
 We’ve got safety problems.
 How can we deal with that?
 It provides that assistance that they don’t normally have.
-Usually, the only level of contribution that the agency needs to make is A making a request and good justification for it and B perhaps assisting with some input on local conditions, data collection, background information.
+Usually, the only level of contribution that the agency needs to make is A making a request and good justification for it and B perhaps assisting with some input on local conditions, data collection, and background information.
 As Rich mentioned, really kind of a zero cost to them, other than a little bit of their staff time, and that can lead to results.
 Those traffic studies and reports are usually very effective for turning those into safety dollars that will help realize the ability to get the project done for the community.

 Traffic Engineering Resources at Snyder & Associates